drfoliberg/libformat3000/README.md

 libformat3000
 =============

-A simple librairy for multiple format outputs including plurials, size of files, unix timestamps etc. with various shared variables as the language and the unit system.
+A simple library for multiple format outputs including plurials, size of files, unix timestamps etc. with various shared variables as the language and the unit system.